 The second thing is that typical side of "Dangerous Intuition" with several Lifetime cliches.
 We have Kate being a business woman who was always working which was why her husband left her, we have the typical things such as when someone uncovers something and calls Kate it is the only time she doesn't pick up her phone and of course the person dies after leaving an answer phone message.
 We also have the cliche of whether or not Kate is manifesting these fears or whether there is real proof that Izzy is in danger.

-And then there is the third thing and this is where I had better say spoiler alert as we have the twists.
+And then there is the third thing and this is where I had better say spoiler alert again as we have the twists.
 First of which the girl in Kate's dreams is not Izzy but actually Laura as a child, secondly Laura has been married before and the husband and child died.
 And then there is another twist which I won't reveal but will say your head is going to do two full revolutions due to these twists with the final one connecting to an opening scene.
-On one hand it does make "Dangerous Intuition" entertaining but at the same time it also makes it far fetched.
+On one hand it makes "Dangerous Intuition" entertaining but at the same time it also makes it far fetched.

-What this all boils down to is that "Dangerous Intuition" features the good, the regular and the ridiculous when it comes to the story and you will either think the succession of twists which occur towards the end are brilliant or hilariously outlandish.
+What this all boils down to is that "Dangerous Intuition" features the good, the regular and the ridiculous when it comes to the story and you will either think the succession of twists, which occur towards the end, are brilliant or hilariously outlandish.
 I am more in the outlandish group which combined with Lifetime movie cliches makes "Dangerous Intuition" less than spectacular but not terrible.